SethSmigelski/under-the-weather/README.md

 ## Changelog

+### 2.2
+* **NEW:** Introduced a `[under_the_weather]` shortcode to allow for easy placement of the weather widget in the Classic Editor, text widgets, and other page builders.
+* **NEW:** Added a display option to show the day's sunrise time and sunset time, helpful in  scheduling outdoor activities.
+* **NEW:** Added an option to display severe weather alerts from official authorities directly within the widget.
+This feature can be enabled on the plugin's settings page.
+* **IMPROVEMENT:** Incorporated clear warning icons for severe weather alerts.
+* **IMPROVEMENT:** The plugin can now handle multiple weather widgets on a single page
+* **IMPROVEMENT:** The front-end widget now loads its data asynchronously (AJAX).
+This improves perceived page load performance and allows multiple widgets on the same page to load their data independently.
+* **IMPROVEMENT:** The settings page now features a Cache Expiration Time slider that allows greater flexibility and provides users with a visual way to select how long cached weather should be saved.
+* **NEW:** Midnight expiration is now built into the Cache Expiration logic, so you never have to worry about displaying a cached copy of yesterday's forecast.

 ### 2.1
 * **NEW:** The block editor can now parse and automatically convert coordinates from common formats like DMS (Degrees, Minutes, Seconds) and DDM (Degrees, Decimal Minutes) into the required decimal format.
 * **IMPROVEMENT:** The manual `<div>` widget is now more resilient, with a fallback that can correctly parse multiple coordinate formats.